MalbianLinux/Malbian-ISOs/README.md

 sudo qemu-system-x86_64 -enable-kvm -boot menu=on -drive file=testImage.img -m 4G -cpu host -smp 2 -vga virtio -display sdl,gl=on
 ```

-With that we completed the installation of Malbian XFCE (Alfa Release).
+With that we completed the installation of Malbian XFCE (Alpha - Bokken).

 ## Sample View